When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Tech & VPN Content Specialist

 The Five Eyes, Nine Eyes, and Fourteen Eyes Alliances are often hot topics in discussions about Internet privacy and safe usage.
-The three alliances comprise several key countries who have the common goal of monitoring and sharing mass Internet surveillance data for the stated purposes of national security.
+The three alliances comprise several key countries with the common goal of monitoring and sharing mass Internet surveillance data for national security.

-Today, these allied countries use sophisticated and invasive methods to collect Internet data of their citizens.
-These efforts include, but are not limited to, tapping key infrastructure, using proxies to gather intelligence, and working directly with local Internet service providers (ISPs) to access logged data of users.
+Today, these allied countries use sophisticated and invasive methods to collect data from their citizens.
+These efforts include, but are not limited to, tapping key infrastructure, using proxies to gather intelligence, and working directly with local Internet service providers (ISPs) to access logged data.

 A foolproof way to keep your Internet activities safe from the prying eyes of government agencies is to use a capable VPN that is headquartered outside the allied countries.